-Hubby and I recently conquered a major DIY phobia: drilling holes in tile.
+Hubby and I recently conquered a major DIY phobia: drilling holes in tile, so today I’m sharing what we learned about how to drill a hole in ceramic tile.
 In the townhouse bathroom we skipped it altogether by purchasing a tension shower curtain rod and suction-fit soap dish for our freshly tile tub surround.
 With the lakehouse bath reno, we asked the tilers to drill the holes for the handheld shower bar and wriggled out of that task.
 We were two for two!
 You can imagine our dismay when we opened the box for our new toilet, only to realize that it required drilling THREE holes into our brand new tile floor.

 Womp womp woooomp.
 (Also, why?)

 Spoiler alert: we did it, without cracking or damaging the tile!
-Here’s what we used + instructions for how to safely drill into ceramic tile, plus a couple of tips we learned the hard way (is there another way?)
+Here’s what we used + instructions for how to drill a hole in ceramic tile, plus a couple of tips we learned the hard way (is there another way?)

 - Drill with variable-speed trigger (comfy grip is a bonus!)